oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/restartable_streaming_kernel/README.md

 ### Packets

 This design uses the Avalon `start_of_packet` signal to indicate when the a new set of values is being written to `OutputPipe`.
-The `start_of_packet` sideband signal is not *generally* necessary for implementing a restartable kernel, but it is used in this design to compensate for the decoupled way that the `RestartableCounter` kernel executes with respect to the host code.
+The `start_of_packet` sideband signal is not *generally* necessary for implementing a restartable streaming kernel, but it is used in this design to compensate for the decoupled way that the `RestartableCounter` kernel executes with respect to the host code.
 Since the host code does not tell `RestartableCounter` how many values to write to `OutputPipe`, the `RestartableCounter` will continue to write to `OutputPipe` until either

 1. `OutputPipe` fills up, in which case the `RestartableCounter` kernel will stop incrementing its internal counter until the pipe can be written to again